bboc/mdtools/slides/slides.md

       note: an (optional) note to be appended to the glossary entry.

-It's also possible to keep definitions in the glossary file, which can be replaced with the directive {{define:term}} in the build process.
+The text of a single glossary entry can be placed anywhere in the text with the directive {{glossary:term}}.
+It's also possible to keep definitions in the glossary file, which can be placed in the text with the directive {{define:term}}.
 The benefit of this is that definitions and glossary entries need to be aligned, which is simple when they are kept next to each other in one file.

+The full glossary is rendered in the build step, as it depends on the output format, but the directives 'define' and 'glossary' are replaced in the compile step.

 ### Glossary Output